 Between the time I first read John Senior & James S. Taylor, I spent years teaching Literature & Grammar to middle school, high school, and university students at various schools, traveling the world, getting married, and founding an art business

-My husband, Marc, also loves the philosophies of John Senior & Montessori, & we have been discussing the idea of starting a school throughout our marriage.
-As our oldest daughter turned 14 and our son graduated into middle school, we are finally opening the school we have long thought about out of necessity.
+My husband, Marc, also loves the philosophies of John Senior & Montessori, & we had been discussing the idea of starting a school throughout our marriage.
+As our oldest daughter turned 14 and our son graduated into middle school, we - out of necessity - finally opened the school we long thought about .

-We look to John Senior & Montessori for inspiration, and we incorporate many of their ideas into our model, but we are not on a farm.
-Our plan is to combine their ideas with the old monastic tradition, home-scale permaculture, & parts of the British system and adapt them for an urban environment.
+We look to John Senior & Montessori for inspiration.
+Our plan is to combine their ideas with Eastern monastic tradition, home-scale permaculture, & parts of the British tutorial systemin in an urban environment.

-We plan to have a house system, with at least four houses (at least one of which will be a girls' boarding house).
-Each house will be comprised of house parents, 12 students ages 12-15, and 12 students ages 15-18.
-Each house will have a prefect chosen from the older students.
+Our plan is to have a house system with four to six houses, at least one of which will be a girls' boarding house.
+Each house will be comprised of a house parent, 12 students ages 15-18, and a prefect chosen from the oldest students.

-We do not want our children to sit in desks all day.
+We do not want our students to sit in desks all day.
 We do not want them to be robbed of the joy of discovery and the wonder that comes from contemplating the world in leisure.
 We want to give our children the gift of time to encounter the Beauty of creation & to create things of beauty themselves.
 We want them to be formed by the Liturgy and by great thinkers & artists, to learn through experience, and to contribute to the community.
-Free of a technological stupor, they will learn to think critically, to engage & confront a broken culture with the truth, and to love the good.
+We pray that, free of a technological stupor, they will learn to think critically, to engage & confront a broken culture with the truth, and to love the good.

 to educate willing adolescents